Are you looking to host your blog? Overwhelmed by all the different blog hosting services?

 How much does it cost to purchase blog hosting?

 When you’re starting out with a new blog, you can choose a shared hosting plan that’ll cost around $100 per year.
 As you grow your traffic, you can upgrade your hosting to handle more traffic.
+However you can read on how much does it cost to build a website expert’s analysis for detailed costing.

 Do I need to buy the domain and hosting from the same provider?